Ben-DestoyrOfWorlds/DAIR-CloudIndependence/README.md

 > Note: If the process times out, you can try re-running the command again.

-You can now access your application at: http://<public_ip>/polls.
+You can now access your application at: http://public_ip/polls.

-Sensu/Monitoring can be viewed at http://<public_ip>:3000/.
-You can log in with username `admin` and password `P@ssw0rd!`.
+You can admin your application at: http://public_ip/admin username `admin` and password `P@ssw0rd!`

-Grafana/Metrics can be viewed at http://<public_ip>:3000/grafana.
+Sensu/Monitoring can be viewed at http://public_ip:3000/.
 You can log in with username `admin` and password `P@ssw0rd!`

-# Environment Usage
-## Django Poll App
-Once the environment has been built you can access the poll app via the public IP address of the newly deployed server.
-You should get this information from the console, or you can check at your targeted cloud provider.

-You can manage polls at <ip>/admin
-You can view pools at <ip>/polls

-Admin User: admin
-Admin Pass: P@ssw0rd!

-## Grafana
-To access the Grafana dashboard visit: http://<ip>:3000/grafana User “admin” for the username and “P@ssw0rd!”

-## Sensu
-To access the Sensu dashboard visit: http://<ip>:3000 User “admin” for the username and “P@ssw0rd!” for the password.
+Grafana/Metrics can be viewed at http://public_ip:3000/grafana.
+You can log in with username `admin` and password `P@ssw0rd!`

 # Tear Down